w3f/research/docs/polkadot/implementors-guide/guide.md

 1. Once the relay-chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered fully included and is graduated to being a full parachain block, or parablock for short.

 Note that the candidate can fail to be included in any of the following ways:
-  - The collator is not able to propagate the candidate to any validators.
+  - The collator is not able to propagate the candidate to any validators assigned to the parachain.
   - The candidate is not fully backed by validators participating in the Candidate Backing Process.
   - The candidate is not selected by a relay-chain block author to be included in the relay chain
   - The candidate's PoV is not considered as available within a timeout and is discarded from the relay chain.